Google Explains Why It Banned the App For Gab, a Right-Wing Twitter Rival

 So Google won't tolerate intolerance, but they sure will tolerate hypocrisy.
 Got it.

-pornography is readily available on Twitter (Score:2)
+pornography is readily available on Twitter (Score:1)

 Link?